KhalimCK/epc-api-python/README.md

   - Specifically talk about how we handle the parsing of different Accept values (i.e. let the user parse the content and provide examples)
 - Document function decorators [x]
 - Write helper parsing functions []
+- Update examples to not use dotnev []
 - Publish []